| || member for 3 years, 10 months, 10 days|

 Please don't hesitate to send corrections, info or to even ask for a transfer.
 My goal on this site is to help other people with their ancestry and unite the memorials I've created with their families regardless of relation link.
-My transfer policy is very liberal and I transfer outside of the 4 generation guideline.
+I don't hoard my memorials and will usually transfer anyone not related to me.

 FAMILY INFO & BIO